Understanding the different types of love.

 In his line of work, three love styles are required for a successful and fulfilling relationship.

-When looking for a romantic partner, we’ll need all of the following onboard to give and receive love satisfyingly.
+When looking for a romantic partner, we’ll need the following onboard to give and receive love satisfyingly.

 This theory is known as “The triangular theory of love,” as found in the media Simply Psychology.
 And no, it isn’t about a love triangle or a threesome.